gerencianet/gn-api-sdk-delphi/README.md

 ## Running examples

-1. In Delphi Open the GerenciaNetDemo project located in the Demo folder;
+1. On Delphi Open the GerenciaNetDemo project located in the Demo folder;
 1. create an output folder and within it create a subfolder for release and another for debug;
 1. Copy the DLL and config.json file and paste them inside the folders created in the previous step (outuput/debug and output/release);
 1. In the Delphi Project Manager window edit GerenciaDemo.proj build configurations: